JFenstermacher/crowd-ts/README.md

 ### Creating Client

 The client uses axios and p-queue.
-An axios instance is via the config passed to the client.
+An axios instance is created via the config passed to the client.
 The one configuration property exception being, concurrency.
 Concurrency is passed to p-queue to allow for ratelimiting if desired, by default, there is no rate limiting.
 Both the instance and queue are available as properties.
 ```js
 import { CrowdApplication } from 'crowd-ts';